 When creating a digital product, making the right decisions at the right time is key.
-Sure, things change but certain decisions, such as what operating system your building for, should not.
+Sure, things change but certain decisions, such as what operating system you’re building for, should not.
 Deciding whether to build your app native or hybrid is a decision to make up front.

-My name is Thiago and I’m front end web developer at Mobiddiction.
+My name is Thiago and I’m a front end web developer at Mobiddiction.
 Here’s my point of view on things to consider when making such a decision.
 To go hybrid or native, that is the question.
 I hope the following will help you to make a more informed decision.

 What’s The Difference?